Gastric Sleeve Surgery in the UK

 Is the Gastric Sleeve Right for Me?

-A sleeve gastrectomy looks to reduce the chances of several life-threatening weight-related health problems, including heart disease, high blood pressure, cancer, type 2 diabetes, and obstructive sleep apnea.
+A gastric sleeve seeks to reduce the chances of several life-threatening weight-related health problems, including heart disease, high blood pressure, cancer, type 2 diabetes, and obstructive sleep apnea.
 This could be an option for you if you have been struggling with obesity for a while and haven’t been able to lose weight through traditional methods.
 This procedure is generally not advised for those with conditions such as acid reflux, Barrett’s oesophagus or oesophageal dysmotility.

 Calculate Your BMI